Suggested links

 Whatever the case may be, once detox is complete, you have finished one of the most critical steps in alcohol addiction treatment.

-Find an Alcohol Detox Program That’s Right for You
+Find an Alcohol Detox Near You

 Not sure what alcohol detox treatment options are available to you?
 You can talk to your doctor or visit the Substance Abuse and Mental Health Services Administration (SAMHSA) online program locator to see what treatment facilities are near you.

-You can call them at 1-800-662-4357 (HELP) for free, confidential information about local alcohol detox centers.
+Call them at 1-800-662-4357 (HELP) for free, confidential information about local alcohol detox centers.

 Frequently Asked Questions About Alcohol Detox